AdobeDocs/commerce-admin.en/help/systems/data-dashboard.md

-The Data Management Dashboard provides insight into data streams for Adobe Commerce SaaS products.
-Users of [!DNL Live Search], [!DNL Product Recommendations], and [!DNL Catalog Service] can view product sync statuses and resync data from a single dashboard.
+The Data Management Dashboard offers an overview of the synchronization status for product data transferred from Commerce Foundation to Commerce SaaS Services.
+Users of [!DNL Product Recommendations], [!DNL Live Search], and [!DNL Catalog Service] can conveniently monitor product sync statuses and initiate data resynchronization from a unified dashboard.
+This feature provides valuable insights into the availability of product data for your storefront, ensuring it can be promptly displayed to your shoppers.

 The Data Management Dashboard is located at *System* > Data Transfer > *Data Management Dashboard*.

 ![Data Management Dashboard](assets/data-management-dashboard.png)

 ## Settings